spatialnetworkslab/vue-gg/docs/legends/legends.md

 Legends are used to show scale mappings for values like color, shape, size, opacity.
 Each legend is typically mapped to a single dimension or variable.
 Vue Graphics Grammar supports three (3) types of legends – gradient, discrete, and symbol legends.

-`vgg-gradient-legend` maps the given scale to a continuous gradient of two (2) or more colors housed in a rectangular section.
-The progression of the gradient is dictated by the outcome of the tick value when it is fed to the scale derived from the `fill` prop.
+`vgg-gradient-legend` maps the domain given to `scale` to a continuous gradient of two (2) or more colors housed in a rectangular section.
+The progression of the gradient is dictated by the spread of the tick values derived from `scale`.

 <CodeDemoLayout>